aarunjith/K-Armed-Bandit-Problem/README.md

 To test this out just run the main.py.

-_Feel free to play around with the hardcoded properties of the agent or the envirionment_
+_Feel free to play around with the hardcoded properties of the agent or the environment_